fabianbaiertum/BFM-test/README.md

 #### Remark
-For large n, the code needs to be adjusted, so that you don't run into GPU memory issues
+For large n, the code needs to be adjusted so that you don't run into GPU memory issues.

-The provided csv files x, y1 and y2 were used to test that the implementation of the BFM test is correct.
+The provided CSV files x, y1 and y2 were used to test that the implementation of the BFM test is correct.